 - Short educational videos (like TED-Ed)

-- Video tutorials and how-tos (iSpring Suite tutorials)
+- Video tutorials and how-tos (for example: iSpring Suite tutorials)

-- Educational channels, accounts, and groups in social networks (check out @nasa on Instagram)
+- Educational channels, accounts, and groups in social networks (check out @nasa on Instagram, for instance)

 - Language learning services (such as DuoLingo)